containers/fuse-overlayfs/fuse-overlayfs.1.md

 # DESCRIPTION

-fuse-overlayfs provides an overlayfs FUSE implementation so that it can be used since Linux 4.18 by unprivileged users in an user namespace.
+**fuse-overlayfs** combines (overlays) two or more directory trees into one.
+It can be used by unprivileged users in an user namespace.
+It is built with FUSE and works with Linux 4.18 or newer.

 # OPTIONS